Ethics and Access 1: The Sad Case of Jeffrey Beall

 Summary:

 "Open access (OA) is all about ethics, economics and equity, and the three interact in various ways.
-OA is inherently at the intersection of libraries, media, policy and technology—but that’s a different issue.
-This is the first of a trio of essays: two related to fairly specific situations, one covering a range of ethical discussions.
+OA is inherently at the intersection of libraries, media, policy and technology—but that’s different issue.
+This is the first of a trio of essays: two related to fairly specific situations, one covering range of ethical discussions.
 Depending on how you define “ethics,” I could also include sections on Elsevier and OA, embargoes, fallacious and misleading anti-OA arguments and the whole area of peer review.
 Or maybe not.
 In any case, we lead off with the sad case of

 Jeffrey Beall...."